"Unflinching and quietly devastating."—The Seattle Times

 Kirkus Reviews

-"Haddad dissects the missing girl trope and opens it wide open.
-Her taut writing and pace magnificently gives readers a claustrophobic experience that is rarely felt on the page."
+"Haddad investigates what happens when a community turns all of their attention to a missing White woman but ignores when an Indigenous woman goes missing.
+Her taut writing and pace magnificently give readers a claustrophobic experience that is rarely felt on the page."

 Adam Vitcavage, Debutiful